Sigma 85mm f/1.4 DG HSM Art

 The Sigma 85mm ƒ/1.4 DG HSM Art lens is a dyed-in-the-wool portrait lens, a complete overhaul and redesign from the previous EX 85mm released by Sigma in 2010.
 Sigma has moved on from producing less-expensive competitors to the major manufacturers: the new lens series is well-designed with the aim of top-notch image quality performance.

-The Sigma 85mm ƒ/1.4 Art lens is available in Canon, Nikon and Sigma SA mounts, and can be adapted to be used on a Sony E-mount body.
+The Sigma 85mm ƒ/1.4 Art lens is available in Canon EF, Nikon F, Sony E and Sigma SA mounts.
 The lens accepts 86mm filters, ships with a lens hood, and is available now for around $1,200.

 Sigma continues to produce exceptionally sharp portrait lenses.
 Even used wide open at ƒ/1.4, on a full-frame body, the lens produced virtually no corner softness.
 With a lens at this level of quality, the only reason you want to stop down is to direct how much depth-of-field you want in your image; there is no need to consider the effect on sharpness.

 Once you stop down to ƒ/16, there is some generalized softness across the frame.
 But then, you didn't buy this lens to shoot at ƒ/16.

 The Sigma 85mm ƒ/1.4 Art shows very little chromatic aberration, even when used wide open at ƒ/1.4.
 Where CA does occur, it shows up on the edges of high-contrast areas, and presents as magenta fringing.